Hannah-Hiltz/pcp-panel-intelligence/README.md

 In a fee-for-service model, physicians respond to sick patients.
 In a value-based care model, the goal is to find patients *before* they get sick.

-The average primary care physician manages a panel of 800–2,500 patients with chronic conditions — diabetes, hypertension, heart failure, COPD.
+The average primary care physician manages a panel of 800–2,500 patients with a wide range chronic conditions: diabetes, hypertension, heart failure, and/or COPD.
 Each patient has their own set of overdue labs, missed screenings, and medication gaps.
 Without a systematic way to prioritize, the most medically complex and highest-risk patients often go uncontacted until they show up in the emergency room.

 That ER visit costs $2,200.
 The proactive phone call costs $45.

-Value-based care programs — Medicare Advantage, ACOs, PCMH — reward practices for closing quality gaps and preventing avoidable utilization.
+Value-based care programs (Medicare Advantage, ACOs, PCMH) reward practices for closing quality gaps and preventing avoidable utilization.
 The problem isn't knowing what needs to be done.
 It's knowing who needs it most, this week, with the staff hours available.

 | Metric | Reactive (current) | Proactive (with model) |
 |---|---|---|